connorkuljis/ausfinder/README.md

 ## Import the CSV file into a new table.

-Now that we are in the shell, to import the dataset first we need to enable tab mode.
+Now that we are in the shell, first we need to enable tab mode.
 Then we can create the table using the `.import` command.
-It will take a while to import the file so wait a little and verify the table creation by viewing the schema.
+It will take a while to import the file, so wait a little while and then verify the table creation by viewing the schema.

 * Note: omit semi-colons on sqlite commands.